ndf-zz/leuro-m20-bbb/README.md

 ## Hardware Setup

-Make the following connections from the Beaglebone Black P9 expansion header through a ~500 Ohm resistor[1] to the non-inverting inputs[2] on the "LED-ADAPTER-KARTE" or directly to the "LED-OPTO-KARTE".
+Connect from the Beaglebone Black
+P9 expansion header through a ~500 Ohm resistor[1] to the non-inverting inputs[2] on the "LED-ADAPTER-KARTE" or directly to the "LED-OPTO-KARTE".
+Inverting inputs can be tied together and connected to a ground pin (eg P9.1, P9.2) or run separately back to a ground point on the Beaglebone Black.
 If the display has a "LEDDIMMER" board, remove it and the connecting ribbon completely.

 Display Line | Function | BBB Pin | GPIO | Note
 --- | --- | --- | --- | ---